A uniform-in-time nonlocal approximation of the standard Fokker-Planck equation: Well-posedness of the initial value problem

 with $\zeta_\e(\xi)=\hat{J}_\e(\xi)-1$.
 Moreover, there exists at most one equilibrium in $L^1$ of \eqref{NLFP}, and it must satisfy

 Indeed, passing to Fourier variables, equation \eqref{NLFP} becomes

 which has equation \eqref{eq: solfourier} as its unique solution.
 We also notice that the transform of the equilibrium must satisfy

-with the initial condition $F_\e(0)=1$, since $\norm{F_\e}_{L^1}=1$.
+with the initial condition $\hat{F}_\e(0)=1$, since $\norm{F_\e}_{L^1}=1$.
 In particular

-\begin{osservazione} With a more careful study of these arguments or other classical ones (like Tychonoff's Theorem) one could prove existence of a solution and of the equilibrium.
-We don't want to insist on these details since in the next section we will give a different proof for the existence and uniqueness of the equilibrium. \end{osservazione}
+\begin{remark} With a more careful study of these arguments or other classical ones (like Tychonoff's Theorem) one could prove existence of a solution and of the equilibrium.
+We don't want to insist on these details since in the next section we will give a different proof for the existence and uniqueness of the equilibrium. \end{remark}

 \paragraph{Wild Sum}

 When dealing with linear convolution-type operators, Wild Sum---or Dyson-Phillips 's Series \cite[p.
 163 ]{EngelNagel2001}---give a particularly simple way to express the solution, based on a ``Picard iteration'' for PDEs.